Check in and pastries at 8:30 am

 Professionals in the following settings: funeral services, medical, mental health, private practice, spiritual care

 This training is designed for professionals wanting to build their skills to more effectively support the bereaved in a variety of settings.
 Led by Bo’s Place mental health professionals, this experiential workshop is divided into two sections to provide a more comprehensive experience.
-The morning session provides an overview of current grief theory, various indicators of grief, and children’s understanding of death according to developmental stages.
-The afternoon will focus on supporting the bereaved client using grief-specific therapeutic elements across a variety of interventions.
+The morning session provides an overview of current grief theory, various indicators of grief, and how to support grieving individuals across the lifespan.
+The afternoon will focus on supporting the bereaved client using grief-specific therapeutic elements through a variety of interventions.
 Upon completion of Good Grief for Helping Professionals, you will have a greater understanding of your client’s experience of grief, tools and resources to support your work with the bereaved, and interventions ready for implementation in practice.

 1. Identify the Four Tasks of Mourning by William Worden, Ph.D.